tkelman/julia/doc/src/manual/parallel-computing.md

 default size of 4 is used for this.
 The size of the threadpool is controlled via environment variable `UV_THREADPOOL_SIZE`.
 While waiting for a free thread, and during function execution once a thread is available, the requesting task (on the main Julia event loop) yields to other tasks.
-Note that `@threadcall` does not return till the execution is complete.
+Note that `@threadcall` does not return until the execution is complete.
 From a user point of view, it is therefore a blocking call like other Julia APIs.

 It is very important that the called function does not call back into Julia.